 Photo taken February 14, 1953.
 Archibald James Carey Jr. (1908 – 1981) speaking in Portland at Lincoln High School on Lincoln day.
 He was a Black American lawyer, judge, politician, diplomat and clergyman from the south side of Chicago.
 Carey was also King’s longtime mentor and friend.

-Six months after the Portland speech this photograph shows, Carey was a keynote speaker at the 1952 Republican National Convention, and that speech is considered to be the seed of many of the sentences that Martin Luther King used in his “I Have a Dream” speech.
+Seven months before the Portland speech this photograph shows, Carey was a keynote speaker at the 1952 Republican National Convention, and that speech is considered to be the seed of many of the sentences that Martin Luther King used in his “I Have a Dream” speech.

-It is likely that Carey’s use of the mountain metaphor, which he used six months later at the Republican National Convention, and was later used by King in 1963, was heard in Portland beforehand.
+It is likely that Carey’s use of the mountain metaphor, which he used at the Republican National Convention seven months before his speech in Portland, and was later used by King in 1963, was heard in Portland in 1953.

 It is interesting to note how the Republican party changed so dramatically in the 1964 election.
 Since the time of Abraham Lincoln, the Republicans had been the leaders in Civil Rights legislation for Blacks, and for American Indians as well.
 Locally, Senator Mark Hatfield participated in many Civil Rights activities.
 This all changed during Kennedy’s administration, and many Black voters left the Republican party during the Goldwater/Johnson election in 1964, which Johnson won, and resulted in the Civil Rights act’s passage the next year.
 Since then, the Democratic party has led Black Civil Rights legislation, and the Republicans inherited the Southern White votes.